Setup

 exec build/install/${PWD##*/}/bin/q2 "$@"

-expands to the current working directory, that usually matches the project name.
+This simply delegates to the generated build/install/<projectname>/bin/q2.
+Here ${PWD##*/} expands to the current working directory, which usually matches the project name.

 Run Q2